 Armed with this simplified picture, we can now interpret several reconstructions of the modulation potential shown in Figure 2.
 The solid colored lines show various estimates of φ using both ${}^{10}Be$ and ${}^{14}C$ records.
 The black solid line is an eleven-year running mean of monthly averages (black points) of φ derived from neutron monitor measurements.
-The approximate match between the cosmogenic records and the neutron monitor measurements gives us some confidence that present day values can be - at least roughly - compared with historical estimates, particularly during the deepest portion of the Maunder Minimum (≈ 1700) .
+The approximate match between the cosmogenic records and the neutron monitor measurements gives us some confidence that present day values can be - at least roughly - compared with historical estimates, particularly during the deepest portion of the Maunder Minimum (≈ 1700).
 However, more important than the absolute values, is the variability in the cosmogenic data between 1600 and 2000.
-If we assume that, to first order, φ is providing a proxy for the strength of the heliospheric magnetic field, then its strength during the Maunder Minimum was as much as 500/50 = 10 times lower than it was during the decade beginning in 2000.
+If we assume that, to first order, φ is providing a proxy for the strength of the heliospheric magnetic field, then its strength during the decade beginning in 2000.
 Additionally, the field strength during the early 1600's, which, it could be argued was the beginning of a long term, monotonic decrease in field strength, is approximately the same as the inferred field strength today, reinforcing the suggestion by Barnard et al. (2011) that we may be entering a grand solar minimum, similar to the Maunder interval.

-These profiles also promote the idea that the Maunder minimum was not an extended interval of constant inactivity, as might be inferred from the sunspot record, but a progressive drop, culminating in an absolute minimum(what we have dubbed "the day the Sun stood still") roughly located at 1700. ...It is worth noting, however, that while this minimum could indicate that the Sun had reached some "floor" level of activity, this is not necessarily the case.
-The decay implied by the 10Be data might have continued had not solar activity, and the magnetic flux emergence associated with it, not recovered.
+These profiles also promote the idea that the Maunder minimum was not an extended interval of constant inactivity, as might be inferred from the sunspot record, but a progressive drop, culminating in an absolute minimum.
+It is worth noting, however, that while this minimum could indicate that the Sun had reached some "floor" level of activity, this is not necessarily the case.
+The decay implied by the ${}^{10}Be$ data might have continued had not solar activity, and the magnetic flux emergence associated with it, not recovered.
 That recovery itself may have been triggered by a certain level of activity being reached or it might have resulted from independent processes, in which case, even 1700 does not set a base level for solar activity.
-Indeed, the ${}^{10}Be$ data do reveal several solar minima that are deeper (and longer lived) than the Maunder minimum (Steinhilber et al. 2012).